vmware-tanzu/velero/docs/use-cases.md

 2. A disaster happens and you need to recreate your resources.

-3. Update the [Ark server deployment][3], adding the argument for the `server` command flag `restore-only` set to `true`.
+3. Update the Ark server deployment, adding the argument for the `server` command flag `restore-only` set to `true`.
 This prevents Backup objects from being created or deleted during your Restore process.

 4. Create a restore with your most recent Ark Backup:
     ```